inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/210-vector-analysis-for-problem-solving.rst

        Pakem.
     2) The area must be outside of Merapi Eruption Disaster Prone Region III.
-    3) Access to the site should be easy, so it will not be more than 300 metres from a main roads.
+    3) Access to the site should be easy, so it will not be more than 300 metres from a main road.
     4) The site should be close to health facilities.
     5) The land area should be between 50000-150000 m².